 It is with anticipation and excitement that I dedicate my Christmas blog post to change and the magic it brings in our lives!
 For me, the best way to do that is to feature a few of the great friends we have made over the last years.
 When we started travel blogging two years ago we expected it to be a lonely endeavor.
 Instead, we have found warmth, friendship, safety, and magic across the world, so our Christmas would not be complete without sharing it with fellow travel bloggers!
 We have asked some of them to tell us a little bit about what driving home for Christmas means to them and about their traditions.

 But let me start first!

-Anca, from Dream, Book, and Travel
+Anca, from Vienna, Book, and Travel

 It was my third sleepless night in a row, finals were just over, and I can remember hoarding up every single one of my belongings in suitcases and bags.
 I still had a couple of hours left until 4 A.M. so I carefully packed the presents in my best suitcase, and cried with anticipation imagining the joy they will bring to all my near and dear ones.
 I was 19; it was my first semester abroad at university; I was driving home for Christmas and I was not sure I wanted to come back.